baldawr1/SparkDynamicModeCalculation/README.md

 The columns/features name change from one dataset to another.

+Challenge - When dataframes have 100's of columns against which mode needs to be calculate it is tedious to write down the code for each column/feature.

+Solutions - One way to approach this is generate sql dynamically

-The code takes in column names for which mode needs to be calculated and dynamically generate spark sql utilizing sparks catalyst optimizer for optimum performance.
+The code takes in columnnames for which mode needs to be calculated and dynamically generate spark sql utilizing sparks catalyst optimizer for optimum performance.

 Example -
 Sample Dataset